Frequently Asked Questions

 What does it cost to become a member?

-As of 2022, the total one-time (lifetime) dues are $85 for the national organization and $15 for the local chapter.
-We have been waiving the local fee due to the financial conditions caused by the global pandemic.
-Also, financial assistance is available.
+Currently, the total one-time (lifetime) dues are $85 for the national organization and $15 for the local chapter.
+Financial assistance is available, email the chapter at pbkcsu@colostate.edu.

 Will I have to pay annual dues?